microsoft/python-sample-vscode-django-tutorial/README.md

 This sample contains the completed program from the tutorial, [Using Django in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django).
 Intermediate steps are not included.

-* This application is ready to be Dockerized and run in a container.
-For steps, see [Python in containers](https://code.visualstudio.com/docs/python/tutorial-deploy-containers).
+* This sample is ready to be Dockerized and run in a container.
+For steps, see [Python in containers](https://code.visualstudio.com/docs/containers/quickstart-python).

 To run the sample: